 Your headphones.
 Also extremely important for obvious reasons.
 Headphone sound signatures vary immensely and will sound different from headphone to headphone.
 Even with that said, the headphone is only going to play what you feed it.
 If you feed it crap, crap is what you’ll probably hear.

 Your listening environment.
-With open back headphones especially, a quiet space is ideal – free from distractions, ambient noise and the like.
+With open-back headphones especially, a quiet space is ideal – free from distractions, ambient noise, and the like.
 I do live near a highway so perhaps mine isn’t as good as it could be, but that’s something I have to live with.

 Your Amp/DAC.
 Notice how I placed this last?
 And yeah, it’s a way distant last.
-As time wears on, I become more and more sick of Amps and DACs.
-There’s simply too many, and in all honesty, the bearing that they have on your sound is fairly minuscule.
+As time wears on, I become sicker and sicker of Amps and DACs.
+There are simply too many, and in all honesty, the bearing that they have on your sound is fairly minuscule.
 Sure, there are differences from amp to amp sometimes, but they are so subtle that in many cases it doesn’t even matter.
 The average listener isn’t sitting at a desk with 7 or more amps.
 I’m a reviewer, blogger, and YouTuber.
 Naturally, I have more things at my disposal to test for you.
 Currently on my desk: Bravo Audio Ocean, FiiO K3, E10K, K5 Pro, CEntrance DACport HD, Audioquest DragonFly Red, iFi Zen, iFi Zen Blue.
 It’s quite ridiculous and just completely stupid.
 I have fun with it, but man, it’s stupid.
 Did I mention how stupid it is?
 It’s stupid.
 But fun.
 But still stupid.
 You could say I might have a problem.

 Note: The CEntrance DACport HD was not included because I was having trouble with the sound cutting out.
 All other headphones I’ve tried sound fine with it.
 It’s neither the headphone jack nor the K702’s cable.
 The cable works fine with other amps and the CEntrance works fine with other headphones.
 I really have no idea what the issue is.